IMYdev/LineageOS_recovery_helios/README.md

-# Recovery tree for RMX3395
+# Recovery tree for helios